 During his time as a student, school governor and young professional, Hugo has been fortunate to know aspiring actors, dancers, musicians, sports people and teachers, all of whom have the talent and time to help enrich children’s lives.
 Role Models was born out of the desire to harness and share these talents with the next generation, in an effort to build and nurture character.

 Hugo is the Managing Director and has been driving the business forward since the beginning!
-Hugo focuses on developing the life skills courses, special educational needs (SEN) camps and our residential courses for international students.
+Hugo focuses on our life skills courses both non-residentially in London and residentially for international students.

 He is a super keen sportsman – and plays any sport that involves a ball to unwind, particularly cricket, rugby, hockey and golf.
 He also enjoys caring for his beloved window boxes!
-Before founding Role Models, Hugo worked at Ernst & Young as a Management Consultant in the healthcare sector, which he thoroughly enjoyed.
+Before founding Role Models, Hugo worked as a Management Consultant in the healthcare sector, which he thoroughly enjoyed.

 Hugo’s Role Model is Jane Austen; a lady who managed to make ‘olden day’ everyday life come alive.

-Leah is our Creative Childcare Manager and focuses on continuing to build lasting relationships between Role Models and parents.
+Leah is in the Client Services team and focuses on continuing to build lasting relationships between Role Models and parents.

 Leah trained as an actor in New York and herself worked in various care sectors during her down time from acting.
 While she no longer pursues acting as a career she is a keen theatre enthusiast and can often be found in the stalls of various west end shows.
 Leah loves to bake and cook as well as spending time outside, cycling around her local area in South East London.